-3.4.2 Externally set task
+3.4.2 Externally set tasks

-An externally set task (EST) is conducted for each Year 12 General and Foundation course.
+An EST is conducted for each Year 12 General and Foundation course.
 All ESTs are set by the Authority and distributed to schools for administering to students.

 All students enrolled in a Year 12 General or Foundation course are required to complete the EST.